dorianeSF/ELK-Stack-Project/README.md

 Integrating an ELK server assists users in easily monitoring vulnerable VMs for changes to the logs and system applications.
 As an analytics tool, ELK Stack aggregates data in a simple form.
 In addition, ELK stack allows analysts to collect logs from several machines into a single database and quickly execute complex searches.
 - Filebeat is used to monitor the log files
-- Metricbeat collects and records data regarding the metrics of a system or service..
+- Metricbeat collects and records data regarding the metrics of a system or service.

 Please see below for the configuration details of each machine:
 | Name       	| Function          	| IP Address                               	| Operating System 	|